costaber/omni-flow/README.md

 ## Overview

-OmniFlow is a versatile tool designed in [Kotlin][kotlin] to streamline the process of defining and deploying workflows across various cloud providers.
-Developers can easily create workflows along with their corresponding steps, and metadata, using a dedicated [Domain-Specific Language][dsl].
-The primary goal is to abstract the intricate details of workflow definition and deployment, enabling a seamless translation of workflows across different cloud providers, without the need to get familiarized with the schemas of each provider.
-Omniflow is responsible for translating the defined workflow to the language, usually [JSON][json] and [YAML][yaml] formats, used by the selected cloud provider.
+OmniFlow is a library designed in [Kotlin][kotlin] to support the process of defining and deploying workflows across multiple cloud providers.
+Developers can easily create workflows along with their corresponding steps, and metadata, using a dedicated [Domain-Specific Language][dsl] (DSL).
+The primary goal is to abstract the details of workflow definition and deployment, enabling a seamless translation of workflows across different cloud providers, without the need to get familiarized with the schemas of each provider.

 ## How to Build